 - Bank account number

-- Proof of business management capabilities (*this condition will be abolished in September 2018)
+- Proof of business management capabilities (*this condition is abolished since September 2018 in Flanders)

 - If necessary, any extra certificates needed to start a business in a regulated sector, e.g anything food related, law, accountancy… Here is a link to a site by the European commission where you can find all the regulated professions in Belgium and each EU country listed.